Mark K. Updegrove: Background

 Mark K. Updegrove was born outside Philadelphia in Abington, PA, on Aug.
 25, 1961.
 He descends from the Dutch and German Op den Graeff family.
 He was a direct descendant of Herman op den Graeff, mennonite leader of Krefeld, and his grandson Abraham op den Graeff, one of the founders of Germantown and in 1688 signer of the first protest against slavery in colonial America.
 Mark Updegrove attended high school at the George School, which honored him with its Distinguished Alumnus Award in 2015.
 In 1984, he graduated from the University of Maryland, College Park.
+In 2026, he received an honorary Doctorate of Humane Letters from Texas State University.

 Career

-In December 2017, Updegrove was named the president and CEO of the LBJ Foundation in Austin, Texas.
-From 2009 to 2017, he was the fourth director of the Lyndon Baines Johnson Presidential Library in Austin, Texas.
+In May 2026, Updegrove was named the chairman and CEO of the LBJ Foundation in Austin, Texas.
+He served as president and CEO of the LBJ Foundation from 2018 to 2026, and from 2009 to 2017, he was the fourth director of the Lyndon Baines Johnson Presidential Library in Austin, Texas.